practicalli/spacemacs/documentation/javadoc.md

 The alias assumes the sources are located at `/usr/lib/jvm/openjdk-17/lib/src.zip`

+`clojure -M:src/java17:repl/rebel` starts a rich terminal UI REPL including the Java sources on the class path.

 {% content "manual" %}

 Add the `:src/java17` alias to the project `deps.edn` file